kestenbaum/awd-book-challenge/README.md

 - Avoid to use a component library to solve the problems
 - Use typescript
-- Project should use create-vue, choose the configuration that fits best for you
+- Project should use plain js/ts for dom manipulation.